TuyaInc/tuyasmart_home_android_sdk_doc/en/resource/ipc/MainView.md

 ## Live video

-**Tuya Smart Camera Android SDK **provides the basic capabilities of smart camera real-time video playback, device memory card video playback, screenshots of the video being played, recorded video, real-time talking with the camera, and provides YUV data after video frame decoding.
+**Tuya Smart IPC SDK **provides the basic capabilities of smart camera real-time video playback, device memory card video playback, screenshots of the video being played, recorded video, real-time talking with the camera, and provides YUV data after video frame decoding.
 Secondary processing of video data is possible.

-The main objects of **Tuya Smart Camera Android SDK** are as follows:
+The main objects of **Tuya Smart IPC SDK** are as follows:

 | Object                    |                                                 Description |
 | :------------------------ | ----------------------------------------------------------: |